What can happen to a healthcare worker or their workplace if they do not follow HIPAA laws?

 Loss of TrustPatients may lose trust in healthcare providers and organizations.

-Rebuilding trust may necessitate substantial efforts.
+Rebuilding trust may require substantial efforts.

 Impact on EmploymentHealthcare workers may face job termination or employment challenges.